kubernetes/community/contributors/design-proposals/local-storage-overview.md

 Local PVs can only provide semi-persistence, and are only suitable for specific use cases that need performance, data gravity and can tolerate data loss.
 If the node or PV fails, then either the pod cannot run, or the pod has to give up on the local PV and find a new one.
 Failure scenarios can be handled by unbinding the PVC from the local PV, and forcing the pod to reschedule and find a new PV.

-Since local PVs are only accessible from specific nodes, a new PV-node association will be used by the scheduler to place pods.
-The association can be generalized to support any type of PV, not just local PVs.
-This allows for any volume plugin to take advantage of this behavior.
+Since local PVs are only accessible from specific nodes, the scheduler needs to take into account a PV's node constraint when placing pods.
+This can be generalized to a storage toplogy constraint, which can also work with zones, and in the future: racks, clusters, etc.

 # User Workflows